-When the student completes the course successfully:
+The student that completes the course successfully will have:

-- She will have the knowledge to model as a linear/convex program some of the most important problems of the combinatorial optimization. - She will have the skills to apply techniques and algorithms that solve linear/convex programs. - She will have the capability to solve problems of linear/convex programming.
+- The knowledge to model as a linear/convex program some of the most important problems of the combinatorial optimization. - The skills to apply techniques and algorithms that solve linear/convex programs. - The capability to solve problems of linear/convex programming.